Pearl City man who allegedly stabbed father reportedly stopped medication | Honolulu Star-Advertiser

 Stay in touch with top news, as it happens, conveniently in your email inbox.
 It's FREE!

-In 2014, Valentin J.R.
-Bigornia was diagnosed with schizophrenia and “has not been taking his medication.”
+In 2014, Bigornia was diagnosed with schizophrenia and “has not been taking his medication.”
 His father visited him every day.

-On Sunday at about 6:00 p.m., the father went to visit the son to inform him that the “replacement phone was being shipped and come in later.”
+At about 6 p.m.
+Sunday the father went to visit his son to inform him that the “replacement phone was being shipped and come in later.”

 The father allegedly told police that his son “hit him with his hands and a guitar stand where he felt pain.”

-He also allegedly told officers his son stabbed him and officers noted that Valentin Bigornia Sr. “was covered in blood and had multiple stab wounds to his head and arms.”
+He also allegedly told officers his son stabbed him, and officers noted that the father “was covered in blood and had multiple stab wounds to his head and arms.”

-He suffered “multiple serious injuries from an apparent assault and multiple lacerations” and city Emergency Medical Services technicians transported him to an emergency room in serious condition.
+He suffered “multiple serious injuries from an apparent assault and multiple lacerations,” and city Emergency Medical Services technicians transported him in serious condition to an emergency room.

-Officers found Valentin J.R.
-Bigornia lying “naked, covered in blood, on the living room floor,” according to court documents.
-The 26-year-old Bigornia was responsive and “complaining of pain in his ankle,” but no other “significant injuries” were found.
+Officers found the father lying “naked, covered in blood, on the living room floor,” according to court documents.
+The son was responsive and “complaining of pain in his ankle,” but no other “significant injuries” were found.

-During a search of the apartment officers allegedly found a kitchen knife with a silver blade approximately 7” in length with a white handle.
+During a search of the apartment, officers found a kitchen knife with a silver blade approximately 7 inches in length with a white handle.

-In the living room, there was a “broken guitar stand” made out of metal.
+In the living room there was a “broken guitar stand” made of metal.

 The Elder Abuse Branch of the Department of the Prosecuting Attorney is handling the case.
-Because the victim is older than 60, the 26-year-old Bigornia may receive a longer prison sentence if convicted.
+Because the victim is older than 60, the son could receive a longer prison sentence if convicted.